-Worship Leader Type of worship Description of content Group Monday нт/онт Celebration Assembly / Values (half termly) Let your light sign before others- Star pupils, Kindness, attendance, punctuality The first Monday of each half term will introduce the term's new value focus. whole school Tuesday DHT/AHT Cosmic awards- celebration of gifts and talents KS1 Life in all it's fullness- Star writer, number wizard, birthdays, star speller, handwriting awards, cosmic cards, values award, extra curricular / home awards KS1 KS2 in class worship linked to values Wednesday teachers and/ or children and/or visitors Liturgy Class or teacher led presentation of Bible / religious stories or concepts linked to current theme / special date / festival or celebration / value whole school Thursday Clergy or governor/ visitors/ Unicef Liturgy Clergy/governor/visitor led worship linked to school theme/values (whole school) KS2 Life in all it's fullness- Star writer, number wizard, birthdays, star speller, handwriting awards, cosmic cards, values award, extra curricular / home awards whole school or KS2 KS1 in class worship linked to values Friday Class teachers and/ or children Praise and reflection Sharing/ celebration (half termly) Hymns to support school values and ethos, praise God and/or linked to up-coming festivals and celebrations.
-Special sharing/presentation each half term i.e. Enrichment sharing/ Spring, Summer, Christmas concerts whole school artificial candles
+Worship Leader Type of worship Description of content Group Monday HT/ DHT Celebration Assembly / Values (half termly) Let your light sign before others- Star pupils, Kindness, attendance, punctuality The first Monday of each half term will introduce the term's new value focus. whole school Tuesday DHT/AHT Cosmic awards- celebration of gifts and talents KS1 Life in all it's fullness- Star writer, number wizard, birthdays, star speller, handwriting awards, cosmic cards, values award, extra curricular / home awards KS1 KS2 in class worship linked to values Wednesday teachers and / or children and/or visitors Liturgy Class or teacher led presentation of Bible / religious stories or concepts linked to current theme/ special date/ festival or celebration/ value whole school Thursday Clergy or governor/ visitors/ Unicef Liturgy Clergy/ governor/visitor led worship linked to school theme/values (whole school) whole school Friday Miss Morsley Praise and reflection Sharing/ celebration (half termly) Hymns to support school values and ethos, praise God and/or linked to up-coming festivals and celebrations.
+Special sharing/presentation each half term i.e. Enrichment sharing/ Spring, Summer, Christmas concerts whole school

 The assembly/worship should last approximately 20 minutes.
-The hall will be set up by the prefects/Worship Committee, as will the reflection table with the cross, candles and liturgical colour as a focus for reflection.
-Each class brings their class candle to the hall with them and one child will light and place the candle on the reflection table to show the class is present to share in worship.
+The hall will be set up by the Worship Committee, as will the reflection table with the cross, candles and liturgical colour as a focus for reflection.
+Each class brings their class candle to the hall with them and worship lead will light and place the candle on the reflection table to show the class is present to share in worship.